 Retention and Destruction of Personal Information

-I need to retain personal information for some time to ensure that I can answer any questions you might have about the services provided and for our own accountability to external regulatory bodies.
+We need to retain personal information for some time to ensure that we can answer any questions you might have about the services provided and for our own accountability to external regulatory bodies.
 The College of Psychologists of Ontario, requires client files to be held for at least 10 years after the date of last contact for adults, and 10 years past the date at which the client would turn 18 years old.
 Paper files containing personal information is destroyed by shredding.
-Electronic information is destroyed by deleting it and, when the hardware is discarded, I ensure that the hard drive is physically destroyed.
+Electronic information is destroyed by deleting it and, when the hardware is discarded, we ensure that the hard drive is physically destroyed.

 You Can Look at Your Information